AI Quarterly April 2026

 Key AI, Cybersecurity, and Privacy Takeaways from the NAIC 2026 Spring Meeting

-From March 22–25, the National Association of Insurance Commissioners (NAIC) held its 2026 Spring National Meeting in San Diego.
-During the meeting, the Innovation, Cybersecurity, and Technology Committee, along with its working groups on Third-Party Data and Models, Big Data and Artificial Intelligence, and Cybersecurity, addressed key developments regarding oversight of third-party data and models, insurer use of artificial intelligence, cybersecurity preparedness, and consumer privacy.
+On March 22–25, the National Association of Insurance Commissioners (NAIC) held its 2026 Spring National Meeting in San Diego.
+During the meeting, the Innovation, Cybersecurity, and Technology Committee, along with its working groups on Third-Party Data and Models, Big Data and Artificial Intelligence, and Cybersecurity, addressed key developments in oversight of third-party data and models, insurer use of artificial intelligence, cybersecurity preparedness, and consumer privacy.

 California Jumps into AI Procurement with State Governing Principles in an Executive Order